darkheros12/SOEN_471_Project/README.md

 Out of 6 trials, the average accuracy was found to be 84.11%, with the minimum being 82.78% and maximum of 84.86% which had a maximum depth of 10.
 It was not so surprising to see that there isn’t much variation in terms of accuracy across the different maximum depths as we expect a handful of features to be very discriminative, such as ‘shooting’, ‘defending’ and ‘passing’, with the rest having less information gain, and perhaps even contributing to some overfitting.

 In the confusion matrix, we saw a pattern that we expected to see.
-While many forwards were classified correctly, most of those that weren’t classified correct were classified as midfielders, with only a few classified as defenders.
+While many forwards were classified correctly, most of those that weren’t classified correctly were classified as midfielders, with only a few classified as defenders.
 Similarly, most of misclassified defenders were incorrectly classified as midfielders instead of forwards.
 When it comes to midfielders however, it seems that the misclassifications have spilled into either side.
 This makes sense when imagining a soccer pitch with forwards on one side and defenders playing on the opposite side, with little overlapping happening between them.
 For midfielders, however, there are those who are considered to be defensive midfielders and others that are attacking midfielders, meaning midfielders have a lot in common with both forwards and defenders.

 ### Random Forest

 Our random forests were implemented with varying number of trees.
-We have decided to use entropy again and, as a maximum depth of 10 yielded our best decision tree, we have used a maximum depth of 10 for all our random forests as well.
+We have decided to use entropy again and, as a maximum depth of 10 yielded our best decision tree, we have used a maximum depth of 10 for all of our random forests as well.

 <div align="center"><img src="Charts/Random_Forest_Accuracy.png"/></div>
 <p align="center">